-Filtering means moving past queues of stationary or slow-moving traffic.
+Filtering (known as "lane splitting" in some countries) means moving past queues of stationary or slow-moving traffic.
 Go to any town or city and you'll see cyclists and motorcyclists doing this.
-It's quite legal and it enables you to make progress when wider vehicles cannot.
+In the UK, filtering is perfectly legal and it enables cyclists and motorcyclists to keep moving when wider vehicles cannot.

 In some circumstances, you can even pass on the left.
-Such 'undertaking' comes with a critical warning: never, ever undertake a long vehicle such as bus or an articulated lorry unless it is completely stationary and will remain so until you are safely past.
+It isn’t illegal for cyclists to undertake vehicles but it comes with a critical warning: never, ever undertake a long vehicle such as bus or an articulated lorry unless it is completely stationary and will remain so until you are safely past.

 If in any doubt, don't attempt to undertake.
 You will be in the driver's blind spot.
 If the vehicle moves to the left a little or, even worse, begins a left turn, you may go under its wheels and die.
 Some lorries even have signs for cyclists on the back nowadays, saying 'Right side' (on the off side) and 'Suicide' (on the near side).